ANGFLO26/phanvantai_2202081_data_visualization/hw_funnel_chart/README.md

-# User Journey Analyst
+# User Conversion Funnel Analysis

 ## A. Introduction

-This project helps in understanding Funnel Charts by analyzing user journeys.
-Funnel charts track conversion rates across different stages, from landing on the homepage to completing a transaction.
-This allows for identifying and improving drop-off points in the user journey.
+This project analyzes user behavior using a **Funnel Chart**.
+By tracking the number of users at each stage and calculating drop-off rates, this analysis helps identify where users abandon the process, allowing for optimization.

 ## B. Process

+- Load and read user interaction data from a CSV file.
-- Analyze the number of users at each stage: `homepage`, `product_page`, `cart`, `checkout`, `purchase`.
+- Count the number of users at each stage.
+- Sort stages based on user count.
-- Calculate conversion rates between stages.
+- Calculate drop-off rates between stages.
-- Display an interactive funnel chart.
+- Visualize data using an interactive funnel chart.
-- Support reading data from a CSV file.

 ## C. System Requirements